Discover which foods you should eat and what to avoid

 So, what should you eat on a plant-based diet?

 - Any kind of vegetable – the more colours the better.
-Eat lots of greens including spinach, kale and broccoli; orange vegetables like sweet potato, carrot and pumpkin; red vegetables such as peppers and tomatoes.
+Eat lots of greens including spinach, kale and broccoli; orange vegetables like sweet potatoes, carrots and squash; red vegetables such as peppers and tomatoes.

-- Low sugar fruits (except in winter) such as blueberries, strawberries, citrus and apples.
+- Low sugar fruit (except in winter) such as blueberries, strawberries, citrus and apples.